Blog

 - Partaking in risky behaviors

-- Sudden feelings of fear for no apparent reason.
-This can lead to physical symptoms, like a racing heartbeat.
+- Sudden feelings of fear for no apparent reason can lead to physical symptoms like a racing heartbeat.

-- Loss of appetite, limiting diet to specific foods, or vomiting
+- Loss of appetite, vomiting, or limiting diet to specific foods

 - Using laxatives to lose weight or experiencing significant changes in weight